 Last but not least, lets quickly talk about the weight of your camera.
 If you plan to use your DSLR a lot, then a lighter camera is a smart choice.
 All top DSLR cameras recommended here are already on the lighter side, but we still have included their weight for your convenience.

-All DSLR cameras featured in this list got high marks in our tests and are very affordable.
+All DSLR cameras featured in this list got high marks in our research and are very affordable.
 They offer great photo and video quality, many pro features, and have very good online customer reviews.
 In short, all of them are great choices!

 The Nikon D3300 is one of the very best budget DSLR cameras you can buy.
 It has impressive specs, including a whopping 24 megapixels sensor, excellent battery life, plus very high photo and video quality.
 It's our overall winner.